 Greek 101 is a community-wide new member education program that all new members of URI fraternities and sororities attend.
 The program consists of a weekly series of workshops that address the following areas: teambuilding, hazing, responsible alcohol management, violence prevention, scholarship, and leadership.
 Each workshop consists of a general presentation, followed by small group breakout sessions.
 During these sessions, trained peer mentors facilitate discussion among the new member about the presentation topic

 Greek Leaders’ Summit

 The Greek Leaders’ Summit is an overnight retreat that is held prior to the start of the fall semester.
 All fraternity and sorority chapter presidents, IFC officers, and Panhellenic officers attend this summit.
 During the retreat, members participate in a variety of activities that encourage teambuilding, goal setting, event planning, and positive environmental improvement.
-The summit is revisited during a one-day event that is held during the month of January.
+The summit is revisited during a second overnight event that is held during the month of January.

 Next Leaders’ Summit: January 18th & 19th, 2015